 K-12 Engineering Education

-We offer a wide range of hands-on engineering opportunities for K-12 teachers and students, faculty and the general public and help develop the next generation of innovative and ground-breaking engineers.
+We offer a wide range of hands-on engineering opportunities for K-12 teachers and students, faculty, and communities to help develop the next generation of innovative and ground-breaking engineers.

 We focus on: